In limited testing, Symantec Norton Internet Security 2010 misses a threat

 Although we did not put Symantec Norton Internet Security 2010 through full laboratory testing, we did test it using the EICAR Standard Anti-Virus Test File, which was developed by the European Institute for Computer Antivirus Research as a way to allow antivirus software to be tested.
 The test file acts like a virus, even though it does no harm to your system.

 We tested Symantec Norton Internet Security 2010 using two versions of the EICAR file: a .com file (a type of executable file), and a .com file embedded in a zip file.
 Norton said that the .com file might be dangerous.
 However, it allowed the .zip file through without any notice.

 Note that these were only two test files and Symantec Norton Internet Security 2010 is still in beta, so this is not a true test of how much protection the software will give when it is released.

-Norton Internet Security 2010: From signatures to reputation
+Symantec Norton Internet Security 2010: other new stuff

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.